jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 Add any dependencies you want to be replaced during testing in the `OverrideDependencies()` method.

-Lastly, add any configuration settings you might need in testing that are different that in local development, into the `appsettings.Testing.json` (or your own copy of the `appsettings.Testing.local.json`, which is not source controlled) file in the `Infrastructure.Shared.IntegrationTests` project.
+Lastly, add any configuration settings you might need in testing that are different that in local development, into the `appsettings.Testing.json` (or your own copy of the `appsettings.Testing.local.json`, which is not source controlled) file in the `Infrastructure.External.IntegrationTests` project.

 > Please follow the same testing patterns that you see already in use in the tests of the other adapters in the same project.